d3ska/d3ska.github.io/_posts/2022-08-31-microservices-vs-monolith.md

 So in case if we need scale some particular part of our system, for example a payment system, it would be impossible.
 Or if our organization growth in size, and we would like to make work of teams more agile.
 The helping questions may be:
 * What are we trying to achieve?
+* What is our architectural driver and what would be more suitable?
 * Is it resilience?
 * Is it scalability?
 * Do we need it?